ERBringHorvath/SeqForge/README.md

 SeqForge emphasizes clarity, flexibility, and scale.
 Each module is standalone but interoperable with others, allowing researchers to plug in just what they need or use the full pipeline.
 Designed for power users but accessible enough for those just entering the field, SeqForge aims to grow as the field of bacterial genomics and bioinformatics expands.

+### Note on FASTA file submission:

+All FASTA-handling modules support the following inputs:
+*    Single FASTA file (.fa, .fna, .faa, .ffn, .fas, .fasta)
+*    Single compressed FASTA file (.gz, .zip)
+*    Directory of FASTA files
+*    Archive of FASTA files (.zip, .tar, .tar.gz, .tgz)

 ### **SeqForge is currently divided into three modules:**

 ### <ins>Module 1: Genome Search<ins/>

 Purpose: Rapid database creation and high-throughput querying <br/>
 *   makedb<br/>
-    Create BLAST-compatible databases (makeblastdb) from a single FASTA file or an entire directory.
-Supports both nucleotide and protein databases, including gzipped inputs, with multiprocessing support to boost performance on large datasets.
+    Create BLAST-compatible databases (makeblastdb).
+Supports both nucleotide and protein databases, with multiprocessing support to boost performance on large datasets.
 *   query<br/>
     A parallelized BLAST wrapper that allows you to run a set of query sequences (nucleotide or protein) against one or many databases in batch.
     Includes:
     *   Support for blastn, tblastn, and blastp based on input types (auto-detected).
-    *   Flexible input: single file or directory of FASTA files.
-    *   Optional reporting of only strongest match per query.
+    *   Optional reporting of only strongest match per query per genome.
     *   Automatic filtering based on identity, coverage and/or e-value thresholds.
     *   Output includes both full and filtered results tables, plus alignment files if desired.
     *   Motif mining for amino acid queries.
     *   Visualization of gene hits and sequence matches (hi-res PNG or PDF)
 *   Motif support in query: <br/>
     When using blastp (amino acid query against protein database), users may specify one or more amino acid motif(s) (e.g., WXWXIP (single motif) | XAXH GHXXGE (multiple motifs, space-separated list)) using the `--motif` flag.
-This performs a regex-based search across all BLAST hits,             independent from internally-curated or user-defined pident, query coverage, and e-value thresholds, ensuring detection of conserved motifs even in low-identity or heterologous alignments that might otherwise     be filtered out.
+This performs a regex-based search across all BLAST hits, independent from internally-curated or user-defined percent identity, query coverage, and e-value thresholds, ensuring detection of conserved motifs even in low-identity or heterologous alignments that might otherwise be filtered out.
 This is particularly useful for detecting signature domains (e.g., catalytic triads, DNA-binding motifs) in diverse sequence families.
 Whole query matches or just the motif string may be exported to FASTA using `--motif-fasta-out` with or without `--motif-only`.
-    *    For focused motif investigations across multiple queries, each motif's associated query file may be specified in the command string.
+    *    For focused motif investigations across multiple queries, each motif's associated query file may be linked in the command string.
 This will result in only that query file being parsed for motif matches.
     *    Example:
             *    Query files: AT_domain.faa, KS_domain.faa
             *    Motifs: GHXXGE, TAXXSS